Special recommendation: ERMITAGE Wellness- & Spa-Hotel

-As the most mountainous country in Europe, Switzerland is also renowned for its natural thermal springs, with beneficial and therapeutic qualities.
+As the most mountainous country in Europe, Switzerland is renowned for its natural thermal springs, with beneficial and therapeutic qualities.
 Many of these thermal springs were discovered as early as the Roman times.
 It would be impossible to give a comprehensive list of all the spas and thermal baths scattered all over Switzerland.
-Instead, we present a guide to the range and varieties of spas available for you to experience and enjoy.
+Instead, we present a guide to the range of spas you can enjoy.
 Wherever you live in Switzerland, you won't be far from a spa.

 If you don't have the time or money for an all-out retreat, you can enjoy a number of spa experiences right in the city of Zurich.

-One of the most, deservedly, popular is the Thermalbad & Spa Zürich, in the old Hürlimann brewery in Enge.
+This is one of the most popular spas in Zurich, in the old Hürlimann brewery in Enge.
 The thermal baths are designed to look like huge versions of the beer barrels they have replaced.
 The spa also offers an Irish-Roman spa ritual, a two-hour progression through steam and water baths of various temperatures, including a body peel, and (for an additional charge) several massage and clay body wrap options.
 Perhaps the most enticing feature in good weather is the rooftop bath, with its view of the Zurich skyline.

-Relatively few people would associate airports with relaxation, but those that would have probably visited the fitness and wellness centre at Zurich airport.
-Airport Fitness has mixed, women's and men's saunas, a Turkish steam bath and plenty of places to relax.
+Few people would associate airports with relaxation, but those that would have probably visited the fitness and wellness centre at Zurich airport.
+Airport Fitness has mixed, women's and men's, saunas, a Turkish steam bath and plenty of places to relax.
 There are a wide variety of massage options, including even a hot chocolate massage, as well as facial treatments, manicures and waxing.
 Spa users are also welcome to use the fitness facilities, including classes — and if your training shoes and clothes are already checked in or haven't yet arrived, you can even rent a kit.
+Find all info here.

-The Rigi Kaltbad is located on the top of the Rigi mountain, nestled between Schwyz and Luzern.
-With a breathtaking view of the alps, you can enjoy the facilities and unwind year around.
+Rigi Kaltbad Mineral Baths and Spa is located on the top of the Rigi mountain, nestled between Schwyz and Luzern.
+Designed by super-star architect Mario Botta, this spa is not only gorgeous in itself but offers breathtaking views of the Alps.
 There are many pools that are open to guests of all ages.
 The Spa Area requires the guest to be a minimum of 16 years old, and features a large herbal sauna.

 When the Bernese feel the need to get away from it all for a few hours, there's no better place than enjoying a spa.

 The spa's name comes from its octagonal-shaped building that once housed Berne's first gas-fired boiler.
-Located below the Bundeshaus and just across from the Marzilibad, Oktogon is practically in the center of Berne, but once you step inside you'll feel you've left Switzerland and traveled to the land of the Arabian Nights.
-Warm, spicy colors, dim lighting and flickering candlelight give it the Middle-Eastern ambience befitting a hammam.
-At Hammam & Spa Oktogon, you can experience this age-old tradition on their hamman circuit.
+Located below the Bundeshaus and just across from the Marzilibad, Oktogon is practically in the center of Bern, but once you step inside you'll feel you've left Switzerland and traveled to the land of the Arabian Nights.

 Once you're thoroughly cleaned and steamed, you'll leave the wet area of the hamman and go upstairs to dry off, change into a dry pestemal and chat with your friends while enjoying a cup of tea in the Hammam bistro.
 One floor higher, in the Camekan, you can relax or even take a nap on comfortable mats with plenty of pillows.

-For those seeking a longer "wellness break", Thermalp Ovronnaz could be the ideal solution.
+For those seeking a longer wellness break, Thermalp Ovronnaz could be the ideal answer.
 At just under two hours' driving time and at a distance of less than 160km from the centre of Geneva, the Valais village of Ovronnaz lies at 1350m on the south-facing slopes above Rhone Valley between Martigny and Sion.
-The village is situated just 10 kms off the main Martigny-Sion autoroute, and is reached up winding zigzags through steeply terraced vineyards.
-It is flanked by a dense evergreen forest and mountain peaks of a stark but natural beauty.
+The village is situated just 10 kms off the main Martigny-Sion autoroute, and can be reached by winding zigzags through steeply terraced vineyards.
+It is flanked by a dense evergreen forest and mountain peaks of stark but natural beauty.

 Offering a full range of therapies conducted by the medical centre, there are also therapeutic and beauty treatments carried out by qualified staff.
 Many clients come to Thermalp on the recommendation of their GP, and medically related treatments are often compensated by the clients' healthcare insurance.
 The attraction of a resort like Thermalp at Ovronnaz is its friendly atmosphere and emphasis on inclusivity, especially as children up to the age of seven go free.

-7132 Vals Thermalbad Hotel might be among the best-known, and beloved, thermal baths in Switzerland.
-With its stunning architecture (by rockstar architect Peter Zumthor) and amazing landscapes, the waters of the facilities have been well visited for the past hundreds of years.
-It's important that you book in advance of your trip, as the spa can only accommodate a limited number of guests per day.
+7132 is the very definition of special and exquisite.
+It is definitely among the best-known and beloved thermal baths in Switzerland.
+With its stunning architecture by Peter Zumthor and amazing landscapes, the waters of the facilities have been well visited for the past hundreds of years.
+It's important that you book in advance, as the spa can only accommodate a limited number of guests per day.

-Bad Ragaz is home to the Tamina Therme.
-This spa and wellness centre is part of a hotel, but is open to the public.
+Bad Ragaz is home to the Tamina Therme, a spa and wellness centre that's part of a hotel, but is also open to the public.
 With its beautiful architectural details, it is an oasis in the canton of St. Gallen.
 The Tamina spring is the source for the water and was discovered in the 13th century!
 In 1872, the site became home to Europe's first thermal water indoor pool.
 It is home to a two large indoor pools, one large outdoor pool and has a very good sauna area as well.